-- 2.8.1.
-Shared disk settings for disk resource (Required for disk resource) - 2.8.2.
-Shared disk settings for Hybrid disk resource (Required for Replicator DR) - 2.8.3.
-Partition settings for Hybrid disk resource (Required for the Replicator DR) - 2.8.4.
-Partition settings for Mirror disk resource (when using Replicator) - 2.8.5.
-Adjustment of the operating system startup time (Required) - 2.8.6.
-Verification of the network settings (Required) - 2.8.7.
-Verification of the firewall settings (Required) - 2.8.8.
-Server clock synchronization (Required) - 2.8.9.
-Setup of OpenSSL (Optional) - 2.8.10.
-SELinux settings (Required)
+- 1. Configuration of the shared disk for disk resource (Required for disk resource) - 2.
+Configuration of the shared disk for hybrid disk resource (Required for the Replicator DR) - 3.
+Configuration of the partition for hybrid disk resource (Required for the Replicator DR) - 4.
+Configuration of the partition for the mirror disk resource (Required for the Replicator) - 5.
+Adjustment of the operating system startup time (Required) - 6.
+Verification of the network settings (Required) - 7.
+Verification of the root file system (Required) - 8.
+Verification of the firewall settings (Required) - 9.
+Synchronization of the server clock (Recommended)

-2.8.1 Shared disk settings for disk resource (Required for disk resource)
+1. Shared disk settings for disk resource (Required for disk resource)

 Set up the shared disk by following the steps below.
-For using hybrid disk resource (for Replicator DR), refer to "2.8.2.
-Shared disk settings for Hybrid disk resource (Required for Replicator DR)".
+For using hybrid disk resource (for Replicator DR), refer to "2.
+Shared disk settings for Hybrid disk resource (Required for Replicator DR)."

-Note: When you continue using the data on the shared disk (in the cases such as reinstalling the server), do not create partitions or a file system.
+When you continue using the data on the shared disk (in the cases such as reinstalling the server), do not create partitions or a file system.
 If you create partitions or a file system, data on the shared disks will be deleted.